mojoaxel/awesome-regression-testing/README.md

 ## Outdated

-The following projects are no longer maintained actively but are still worth mentioning because of their big user base.
+The following projects are no longer maintained actively but are still worth mentioning because of their user base.

 - [PhantomCSS](https://github.com/Huddle/PhantomCSS) - Visual/CSS regression testing with PhantomJS or SlimerJS.
-(No longer maintained since 22 Dec 2017.
+No longer maintained since 22 Dec 2017.
 - [DalekJS](https://github.com/dalekjs/dalek) - Automated cross browser testing with JavaScript.
 No longer maintained since 4 Jun 2017.

 ## Miscellaneous